KonstDevelop/Curio_iOS_SDK/README.md

 #App Transport Security

 With the addition of App Transport Security (ATS) in iOS 9, it is possible to see `CFNetwork SSLHandshake failed (-9806)` errors.
 If you run into this problem with Curio SDK requests you can work around this issue by adding the following to your `Info.plist`.
-The key **"provided curio url"** which is below should be your Curio SDK url.
+The key **"example.com"** which is below should be your Curio SDK domain.

 ```xml
 <dict>